kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

    kubectl create namespace external-secrets
    ```

 2. Add the `sa-secret-manager-untrusted` Secret containing credentials for a GCP service account with permission to access Secrets.
-Run:

 3. Add the `external-secrets` Helm repository.
 Use the following command: